Prize Fund $48.50

 3.The scheduled competition will begin at 1:00 p.m. on Sunday, July 8, 2013.

-4. Scratch Masters check-in will be at 12:40 p.m. - 1:00 p.m.
-If a bowler has not checked in by 1:00 pm or is unavailable to bowl at the scheduled time, the alternate in that division bowls.
+4. Scratch Masters check-in time will be announced.
+If a bowler has not checked in by announced time or is unavailable to bowl at the scheduled time, the alternate in that division bowls.
 The unavailable bowler is disqualified.
 The alternate asumes the 8th place seed and the other seeds are advanced accordingly.

 5. During preliminary rounds, bowlers will have 10 minutes of practice on any or all of the 8 lanes assigned to his/her division; no other practice balls are allowed on subsequent lanes and/or matches.
 Any claims of error must be submitted to the Scratch Master's Committee prio to the start of the next match.
 In the case of an error in the final match, within thirty (30) minutes of the end of the final match.